schwabe/ics-openvpn/doc/README.txt

 FAQ

+Q: Why are you not answering my questions about modifying ics-openvpn/why do not help build my app on top of ics-openvpn?
+I thought this is open source.

+A: There are many people building/wanting to build commercial VPN clients on top of my of my client.
+These client often do not even honour the license my app or the license of OpenVPN.
+Even if these modified software does honour the license I don't like doing upaid work/giving advise for free to commerical software developers.

+   If you have a legitimate non commerical open source project I will gladly help you but please understand my initial reservations.

 Q: How is the OpenVPN version different from normal OpenVPN

 A: OpenVPN for Android uses a OpenVPN 2.3 master branch + Android patches + dual stack client patches.